+We first present the two types of knowledge-invariant perturbations to restate static test questions.
+The knowledge-invariant property of these perturbations will be discussed in the next subsection.

-The content-level perturbation aim to largely change the statement of questions while keeping the original knowledge to prevent data contamination of orginal test data.
-The key challenge of knowledge-invariant paraphrasing is how to preserve the original knowledge while change the statement as possible it can.
-To this end, we first propose standards of knowledge invariance, as presented in Table \ref{tab:standard-knowledge-invariance} for the checking of knowledge invariance.
-Next, we propose a sentence-by-sentence paraphrasing algorithm using an LLM rewriter.
-The motivation is that the logic of a question text is the composition of the logic of the sentence sequences.
-Formally, let $q = (s_1, s_2, \ldots, s_T)$ be the question text, where $s_t, t = 1,2,\ldots, T$ denotes the $t$-th sentence.
-Then the semantic of $s_t (t\geq 2)$ depends on its \textit{prerequisite sequence} $(s_1,\ldots,s_{t-1})$.
-To rewrite the whole question text, an LLM rewriter is instructed to rewrite sentence by sentence given each sentence and its original context.
-The paraphrasing algorithm, the prompt template for the rewriter LLM and an example of the perturbation are available at Appendix \ref{app:details-of-methodology}.
+\stitle{Content-level perturbation: knowledge-invariant paraphrasing} The goal of content-level perturbation is to substantially alter the phrasing of questions while retaining the original knowledge, thereby mitigating data contamination in the test data.
+The key challenge of such knowledge-invariant paraphrasing is to preserve the original knowledge while changing the statement as much as possible.
+A test question is a composite of sentences, with each provide either backgrounds, conditions or goals of the question.
+Therefore, to preserve knowledge of the original question, we propose a sentence-by-sentence paraphrasing algorithm using an LLM rewriter.
+Formally, let $q = (s_1, s_2, \ldots, s_T)$ represent the question text, where $s_t$ denotes the $t$-th sentence (for $t = 1,2,\ldots, T$).
+The semantic of $s_t$ (for $t\geq 2$) depends on its \textit{prerequisite sequence} $(s_1,\ldots,s_{t-1})$.
+To rewrite the entire question, an LLM rewriter is instructed to paraphrase sentence by sentence given each sentence and its original prerequisite sequences.
+Detailed descriptions of the paraphrasing algorithm, the prompt template for the rewriter LLM, and an example of the perturbation can be found in Appendix \ref{app:details-of-methodology}.